-The ranch has low fences, thatched buildings (Jacales) built as living quarters for the natives in the past.
-It was used for the cultivation of crops and rearing livestock for the Mission’s population.
-It is a forgotten gem where children can learn a lot about how people led their life back in the day.
+The ranch has low fences and thatched buildings (Jacales) built as living quarters for the natives in the past.
+It was used to cultivate crops and rearing livestock for the Mission’s population.
+It is a forgotten gem where children can learn a lot about how people led their lives back in the day.

 Espada Acequia is another highlight of this Mission that makes for a fascinating visit.
 It was built to irrigate the lands close to Mission de la Espada.
 This National Historic Civil Engineering Landmark and National Historic Landmark is still used to supply water to the locals.

 Visiting this Mission will give you an insight into the harsh realities of mission life, and you can understand a lot about the culture of San Antonio and how people went about their lives in the past.